piranhacloud/piranha/blog/2021/20210128_Modular_applications_with_JPMS.md

-# Modular applications with JPMS
+# Modular web applications with JPMS

-Starting with 21.1.0, Piranha support for running applications in JPMS layers.
+Starting with 21.1.0, Piranha supports running applications in JPMS layers.

 For this example, we'll create a simple Servlet to show how to enable this function.
 You can download the Piranha Micro here: https://github.com/piranhacloud/piranha/releases.